-The therapeutic model is based upon that of the Good Lives Model.
-Outcomes are based on a progression of those factors identified for each young person throughout the placement in assisting them to develop the skills, abilities and motivation to go on to live an offence-free life.
-Outcomes at end of placement are measurable via psychometric and observational measures.
+The therapeutic model is based on the Good Lives Model.
+Outcomes are based on the progression of those factors identified for each young person throughout placement in assisting them to develop the skills, abilities, and motivation to go on to live an offence-free life.
+Outcomes at the end of the placement are measurable via psychometric and observational measures.
 General outcomes include:

-- The young person to have experienced positive life events in all areas of their lives, inclusive of experiences of achievement. - The young person to have experienced safe and supportive relationships - The young person to have engaged in education and to have begun or ready to begin further education or vocational training. - The young person to have had the opportunity to develop and reflect on a coherent story of what has happened to them and what is happening to them - The young person to have had an opportunity to identify and develop talents and interests - The young person having developed the skills to initiate and maintain positive relationships - The young person to have developed positive social skills - The young person to have developed positive problem-solving skills - The young person to have developed a sense of identity, inclusive of sexual identity - The young person to have developed an understanding of how to meet sexual needs in a healthy way - The young person to have developed independent living skills consistent with their abilities - The young person to be able to communicate their need(s) through positive avenues - The young person to have identified and developed a relapse prevention plan to desist from further offending. - To have assisted the young person to safely interact with the wider community - To assist the young person with a positive transition into the community
+- The young person to have experienced positive life events in all areas including the experience of achievement and success. - The young person to have experienced safe and supportive relationships. - The young person to have engaged in education and to have begun or to be ready to begin further education, vocational training, and employment. - The young person to have had the opportunity to develop and reflect upon a coherent story of what has happened to them and what is happening to them. - The young person to have had the opportunity to identify and develop talents and interests. - The young person to have developed the skills to initiate and maintain positive, supporting relationships. - The young person to have developed positive social skills. - The young person to have developed positive problem-solving skills. - The young person to have developed a sense of identity, inclusive of sexual identity. - The young person to have developed an understanding of how to meet sexual needs in a healthy way. - The young person to have developed independent living skills consistent with their abilities. - The young person to be able to communicate their needs through positive avenues. - The young person to have developed a relapse prevention plan to desist from further offending.

+- To have assisted the young person to safely interact with the wider community. - To assist the young person with a positive transition into the community